-- Sections 6, 7, 8 and 9 of the Financial Transactions Reporting Act, 2000 provides inter alia that financial institutions must verify the identity of the following persons: - persons who wish to become facility holders; verification must be completed before they become a facility holder; - each and every existing facility holder (verification to be completed within twelve months of the coming into force of the Financial Transactions Reporting Act, 2000).
+- Sections 6, 7, 8 and 9 of the Financial Transactions Reporting Act, 2000 provides inter alia that financial institutions must verify the identity of the following persons: - persons who wish to become facility holders; verification must be completed before they become facility holders; - each and every existing facility holder (verification to be completed within twelve months of the commencement of the Financial Transaction Reporting Act).
 This period may be extended by an additional period of twelve months by order of the Minister.
-NB: If at the end of the prescribed period the financial institution is still unable to verify the identity of the facility holder, the financial institution shall assign the facility to the Central Bank of The Bahamas in accordance with section 16 of the Banks and Trust Companies Regulation Act, 2000; - where the identity of an existing facility holder is doubtful, the financial institution is required to verify the identity of the facility holder: - whenever an occasional transaction or series of linked transactions are undertaken (see paragraphs 36-38 below) and the total amount of the cash involved exceeds \$10,000.00, the identity of the prospective customer must be verified.
-Once identification procedures have been satisfactorily completed, then the business relationship may be established and as long as records are maintained in accordance with the Financial Transactions Reporting Act, 2000, no further evidence of identity is needed when transactions are subsequently undertaken; and, - where an occasional transaction is conducted on behalf of a third party, or where the financial institution has reasonable grounds to believe that an occasional transaction is being conducted on behalf of a third party and the total amount of the cash involved exceed \$10,000.00, the financial institution is required to verify the identity of the third party (see summary of legislation in Appendix B).
+NB: If at the end of the prescribed period the financial institution is still unable to verify the identity of the facility holder, the financial institution shall transfer or assign the facility to the Central Bank of The Bahamas in accordance with section 16 of the Banks and Trust Companies Regulation Act, 2000; - where the identity of an existing facility holder is doubtful, the financial institution is required to verify the identity of the facility holder; - whenever an occasional transaction or series of linked transactions are undertaken (see paragraphs 39-41 below) and the total amount of the cash involved exceeds \$10,000.00, the identity of the prospective customer must be verified.
+Once identification procedures have been satisfactorily completed, then the business relationship may be established and as long as records are maintained in accordance with the Financial Transactions Reporting Act, 2000, no further evidence of identity is needed when transactions are subsequently undertaken; and,

-There is a general obligation to maintain procedures for obtaining evidence of identity, but section 6(5), 10 and 11(5) of the Financial Transactions Reporting Act, 2000 and regulation 5A of the Financial Transactions Reporting Regulations, 2000 set out a number of exemptions from this requirement.

-Additionally, sections 7(2), 8(6) and 9(6) provide instances where, inter alia, one financial institution may rely on written confirmation of identity from another financial institution.
+- where an occasional transaction is conducted on behalf of a third party, or where the financial institution has reasonable grounds to believe that an occasional transaction is being conducted on behalf of a third party and the total amount of the cash involved exceeds \$10,000.00, the financial institution is required to verify the identity of the third party. (see summary in Appendix B). - There is a general obligation to maintain procedures for obtaining evidence of identity, but sections 6(5), 10 and 11(5) of the Financial Transactions Reporting Act, 2000 and regulation 5A of the Financial Transactions Reporting Regulations, 2000 sets out a number of exemptions from this requirement.
+Additionally, sections 7(2), 8(6) and 9(6) provide instances where inter alia, one financial institution may rely on written confirmation of identity from another financial institution.
+Additionally, section 5A of the Financial Transactions Reporting Regulations, 2000 provides certain exemptions in the verification of identity.
 Irrespective of these exemptions (set out below) identity must be verified in all cases where money laundering is known or suspected and the details reported in line with the procedures set out in Section VI of these Guidelines.